sebastiansibelle/toy-robot-simulator/README.md

 # Toy Robot Simulator

+The application is a simulation of a toy robot moving on a square tabletop.

 ## Installation

 This application has some gem dependencies which are used for automated testing.
 Gem dependencies can be found in the Gemfile.